NICMx/Jool/en/config-joold.md

 Address or interface to bind the socket in.

-If `multicast-address` is IPv4, this should be one addresses from the interface where the SS traffic is expected to be received.
-If `multicast-address` is IPv6, this should be the name of the interface (eg. "eth0").
+If `multicast address` is IPv4, this should be one addresses from the interface where the SS traffic is expected to be received.
+If `multicast address` is IPv6, this should be the name of the interface (eg. "eth0").

 Though they are optional, it is strongly recommended that you define both `in interface` and `out interface` to ensure the SS traffic does not leak through other interfaces.